 Consider business and real property separately in your business valuation

 This puts the company on an equal footing with its industry sector peers.
-Remember that business value is defined by business earnings.
-Since it is typical for companies to lease their premises, you need to consider the effect of this expense on the business cash flow and business valuation calculations, especially with such income-based methods as the Discounted Cash Flow.
+Remember that business value depends on the business earnings.
+Typically, companies lease their premises.
+So you need to consider the effect of this expense on the business cash flow and business valuation calculations.
+And this becomes really important with such income-based methods as the Discounted Cash Flow.

 What about the business owned real property?
 You should determine its market value separately, as though the property were put on the market to get the highest and best renter.

 The net operating income (NOI) from this arrangement along with the capitalization rate define the economic value of the property.
-If the business were to be put on the market, along with its real estate holdings, the value of the package would be the sum of business and real estate values, considered separately.
+For example, if you put the business up for sale along with its real estate holdings, the value of the package would equal the sum of business and real estate values, considered separately.

 Valuing a business and real estate together